What are the eligibility criteria for Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT)

 their internship period.

-What clinical exposure will I receive in B.Sc.
-Anaesthesia & Operation Theatre Technology programme?
+What clinical exposure will I receive in Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme?

 Students get extensive clinical exposure starting from the second semester.
 This